Basoul/TABLE18_2/README.md

 # TABLE18_2

-Reproduce Table 18.2 in Option, Futures and Other Derivatives (8th)
+Reproducing Table 18.2 in Option, Futures and Other Derivatives (8th)